Skip to next element

 Women always need Jesus, and if they are hungry, they will come!

-I am praying the Lord will show you what’s best for your women and your ministry this summer.
+I am praying the Lord will show you what’s best for your women and your ministry.

 You are welcome to copy this article for one-time use when you include this credit line and receive no monetary benefit from it: © 2021 CTA, Inc. Used with permission.